dirkpuge/glossary/misc.md

 A database is an organized collection of structured information, or data.
 A database not only stores data, but **makes the data accessible to users**, for example with **queries**.
 [More details](https://www.quora.com/What-is-the-difference-between-data-store-and-data-base/answer/Florian-Goossens).

+## DevOps

+DevOps is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.

 ## Incident

 An Incident is defined as an unplanned interruption or reduction in quality of an IT service (a Service Interruption).